 For #babyT’s second birthday we knew we wanted a big, fat birthday party.
 Planning began months in advance for all the small details.
 However, there was one scary monster lurking under the covers – birthday gifting.
 I was unprepared for the nightmares I got about all the gifts we would receive which we did not want.

 My biggest fears were mass market toys – yes the ones with flashy lights, migraine-inducing music & suspect paint quality.
 I wish people knew that we love open-ended, eco-friendly & safe, wooden toys.
 To be honest, we already owned most of the age-appropriate toys, so doubling up of toys was also a concern.
 And then don’t even get me started on clothes – I have clothes which babyT will get to wear to his 10th birthday already.
 Get the drift?
+I can’t wait for when my kids are a whole lot older and I could just buy league accounts for them (I’m assuming that they’ll be big gamers in the future though!)

 Basically, we dreaded the birthday gifting which was going to hit us in the face.
 I know what you’re thinking!
 That we could probably just have said “No presents please” or if we wanted cheesy “Presents in blessings only.”
 No, wait!
 That’s more wedding card appropriate.